vuongxuongminh/yii2-desktop-notifier/README.md

 ## About it

 An extension support send desktop notify base on [JoliNotif](https://github.com/jolicode/JoliNotif) wrapper for Yii2 console controller.
+Works on Linux, Windows & MacOS.

 ## Requirements